JWST NIRCam simulations and observations of AGN ionization cones in cosmic noon galaxies: Discussion

-We find that the median NLR radius for the $z=2.7$ simulated narrow-band sample is $2.0$ kpc with a standard deviation of $1.1$ kpc.
-On average, these radii are 1.5 kpc ($0.2$ dex) smaller than the NLR radii measured from medium-band images.
-The slope of the linear fit (red dashed line) to the narrow-band sample is $0.16$ (see Equation \ref{eq:R_NLR_Nband}), in closer agreement with the slope ($0.23$) of the low-redshift, best-fit line.
+Both linear fits to the narrow-band sample show a slope closer to the slope ($0.23$) of the low-redshift best-fit line from \cite{Liu2014} (Equation \ref{eq:R_NLR}) than to the slope of the linear fit to the medium-band sample.
+However, the linear fit in panel (b) has an intercept of $3.63$, which is much closer to the best-fit line intercept of $3.72$, likely due to the use of the same limiting surface brightness as in \cite{Liu2014}.
 These findings highlight the advantages of narrow-band imaging for measuring the sizes of NLRs at cosmic noon by 1) providing more accurate measurements of the NLR size through reducing contamination from H$\beta$ and stellar continuum, and 2) enabling measurements of the [\ion{O}{3}] extent at higher redshifts using the same limiting surface brightness level adopted in low-redshift studies \citep{Liu2013a, Liu2013b, Liu2014, Hainline2013, Haineline2014, Sun2017}.
 The second point is particularly important because it ensures uniformity in methodology, facilitating direct comparisons of the NLR size-AGN luminosity relationship across different redshifts.
 Accurate measurements of the [\ion{O}{3}] extent could be further improved with IFU spectroscopy, which allows for the creation of [\ion{O}{3}] maps by isolating the line at each spectral pixel through spectral slicing.
 We elaborate on the advantages of IFU spectroscopy for investigating the properties of AGN ionization cones in Section \ref{subsection:limitations}.

 As the number of objects in our MUSE AGN sample and NIRCam observation samples with NLRs are both small, it is challenging to compare how NLR sizes change from cosmic noon to low redshift.
 Our simulated images with instrument noise show that NIRCam may have difficulty recovering the intrinsic size of the NLR below a signal-to-noise ratio of $3$.
 The biasing effects of instrumental noise and cosmological dimming may result in smaller, more compact observed NLRs at cosmic noon.
 Although, given the correlation between AGN luminosity and NLR size, it is possible that the lower, "non-quasar" AGN luminosities (L$_{\mathrm{bol}} < 10^{46}$ erg s$^{-1}$) of our observed AGN sample could contribute towards the smaller relative NLR sizes.
 Ultimately, constraining the NLR size-AGN luminosity trend at cosmic noon must involve sampling AGN at a range of luminosities, including quasars.
 Although the quasar number density peaks at cosmic noon, low-to-moderate luminosity AGN are still more common than quasars at both low and high redshifts.
 As such, larger survey areas or pointed observations of pre-selected quasar candidates will be needed to select for a greater number of high-luminosity AGN.